Hurricane Helene Updates: Learn More

 Need more time to explore?
 Stay the weekend!
 In addition to traditional hotels, there are plenty of cool places to stay in Maury County, from guest cottages to cozy Airbnbs.
 If you want to make your base in Columbia, check into Mike Wolfe’s Two Lanes Guesthouse, filled with the “American Picker’s” vintage treasures from across the South.
 The 1,100-square-foot, one-bedroom loft looks out onto the square with views of downtown through the soaring picture windows.

 Traveling with your family or a group?
 For an even bigger vacation rental in Columbia, Soirée on the Square can sleep seven guests.
 The four-bedroom, two-and-a-half-bathroom luxury loft is an expansive 3,700 square feet and overlooks the Courthouse Square.
-Or if a peaceful country stay is more your speed, the guest cottage at Amber Falls Winery offers the opportunity to sleep among the vines.
+If a peaceful country stay is more your speed, the guest cottage at Amber Falls Winery offers the opportunity to sleep among the vines.